rust-lang/rust/doc/tutorial-borrowed-ptr.md

 # Purity

-As mentioned before, the Rust compiler offers a kind of escape hatch that permits borrowing of any data, but only if the actions that occur during the lifetime of the borrow are pure.
-Pure actions are those which only modify data owned by the current stack frame.
+As mentioned before, the Rust compiler offers a kind of escape hatch that permits borrowing of any data, as long as the actions that occur during the lifetime of the borrow are pure.
+Pure actions are those that only modify data owned by the current stack frame.
 The compiler can therefore permit arbitrary pointers into the heap, secure in the knowledge that no pure action will ever cause them to become invalidated (the compiler must still track data on the stack which is borrowed and enforce those rules normally, of course).
+A pure function in Rust is referentially transparent: it returns the same results given the same (observably equivalent) inputs.
+That is because while pure functions are allowed to modify data, they may only modify *stack-local* data, which cannot be observed outside the scope of the function itself.
+(Using an `unsafe` block invalidates this guarantee.)

-Let’s revisit a previous example and show how purity can affect the compiler’s result.
+Let’s revisit a previous example and show how purity can affect typechecking.
 Here is `example5a()`, which borrows the interior of a unique box found in an aliasable, mutable location, only now we’ve replaced the `...` with some specific code:

 ~~~